OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 > Instructions for creating add-in commands with the XML manifest are in [Create add-in commands with the XML manifest](create-addin-commands.md).

 > [!NOTE]
-> The unified manifest is currently supported only for Outlook Add-ins.
+> The unified manifest is currently supported only for Outlook Add-ins on Windows.
 It's in preview and not yet supported for production add-ins.

 ## Starting point and major steps